kafkalainen/scop/README.md

 uniform | global, usable in any shader stage sampler | allows to use specific texture. glUniform1i | makes sure each uniform sampler corresponds to the proper texture unit.

+OpenGL expects all the vertices, that we want to become visible, to be in normalized device coordinates after each vertex shader run.

 ## Links
 [Learn OpenGL](https://learnopengl.com/)